Best Practices for Email Deliverability

 • Send to email openers only, with higher throttling (low RPM).

-Dynamic Strategy
+Implement Dynamic Strategy

-• This helps keep the overall negative engagement low.
+Focus the majority of your target audience on active users.
+This helps keep the overall negative engagement low.

 • If engagement levels drop, reduce send frequency and send targeted content.
+Survey users to understand their disinterest.

 • Suppress inactive users if there has been no engagement in 6+ months (or less/more depending on the industry.)